oracle/node-oracledb/doc/src/user_guide/installation.rst

    Yum automatically installs required dependencies, such as ``libaio`` package.

-   On recent Linux versions such as Oracle Linux 8, you may need to manually install the ``libnsl`` package when using Oracle Instant Client 19.
-This is not needed from Oracle Instant Client 21 onward.
+   When using Oracle Instant Client 19 on recent Linux versions such as Oracle Linux 8, you may need to manually install the ``libnsl`` package to make ``libnsl.so`` available.
+This package is not needed from Oracle Instant Client 21 onward.

 3. For Instant Client 19 RPMs, the system library search path is automatically configured during installation.